deaboss/PlantPal/README.md

 ## Features

 The device features a soil moisture meter, water pump, LED grow lights, and an OLED screen.
 All of these devices work in unison to take care of your plant.
-Plant Pal is capable of taking care of many different types of plants.

 ### Setup
 During setup users will choose between Auto and Custom modes<br>